-365 C.1.2.b.
+C.1.2.b.
 Coordination of national trade facilitation organizations to create an official NTFB

-An alternative solution would be to fulfill the requirements of the WTO TFA through the coordination of existing, multiple trade facilitation organizations.
-A government-appointed committee would need to identify all of the existing organizations (public, private and/or PPP) and the different themes that they could work on; again one of the key factors will be to avoid duplication of efforts.
+An alternative solution would be the coordination of existing, multiple trade facilitation organizations.
+A government-appointed committee would need to identify all of the existing organizations (public, private and/or PPP) through a stakeholder analysis and the different themes that they could work on; again one of the key factors will be to avoid duplication of efforts.